xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 trying things until something works.

 So what should we do in TINY and KISS?
-For the first one, I have the answer:  TINY  will  support only the types Char and Integer, and  we'll  use  the  C  trick  of  promoting Chars  to  Integers internally.
+For the first one, I have the answer:  TINY  will  support only the types `Char` and `Integer`, and  we'll  use  the  C  trick  of  promoting Chars  to  Integers internally.
 That means  that  the  TINY  compiler will be _much_ simpler  than  what  we've  already  done.
 Type conversion  in expressions is sort of moot, since none will be required!
-Since longwords will not be supported, we also won't need the MUL32 and DIV32 run-time routines, nor the logic to figure out when to call them.
+Since longwords will not be supported, we also won't need the `MUL32` and `DIV32` run-time routines, nor the logic to figure out when to call them.
 I _like_ it!

 KISS, on the other hand, will support the type Long.